 - Players should keep detailed records of all winnings and redemptions for accurate tax reporting.

-Player Responsibilities:
+Player Responsibilities

-Players must maintain detailed records of all sweepstakes redemptions and associated prize values.
+Players must maintain detailed records of all social casinos redemptions and associated prize values.
 It's essential to report all winnings when filing tax returns, regardless of whether official tax forms like W-2G are issued by the sweepstakes operator.
 Given the complexity of gambling-related tax obligations, consulting with a qualified tax professional for personalized guidance is highly recommended, especially for significant winnings or frequent redemptions.

 Latest North Dakota Regulatory Changes Affecting Sweepstakes Gaming